kernelle-soft/blizz/README.md

 </td>
 <td>

-### 📚 Adam - The Wisdom Keeper
+### 📚 Adam - The Record Keeper
 *"Not all knowledge is created equal"*

-**The Chief Historian** - Adam weighs the value of every piece of knowledge with the gravity befitting Kernelle's most respected Historian.
-His algorithms don't just store information - they distill it into wisdom.
+**Problem:** When AI tools generate 200+ insights daily, not all are accurate or remain relevant.
+Knowledge systems become cluttered with outdated information.

+**Solution:** Adam curates your growing insight collection, scoring usefulness and culling outdated information.
+Maintains a clean "wisdom cache" of proven, valuable knowledge while preventing information overload.
+If the web is storage, and the model context is RAM, then Blizz is the L2 cache and Adam the L1.

 *"A library without a curator is just a pile of books.
 A knowledge base without evaluation is just digital noise."*